The Minc Law Guide to Massachusetts Defamation Law

 U.S. Defamation Law Tip: As the U.S. has a longstanding history of upholding the First Amendment and free speech, it is generally considered to be a pro-defendant defamation jurisdiction.
 On the flipside of the coin are other Common Law jurisdictions (think Canada, Australia, and the U.K.) and European countries which are typically considered pro-plaintiff defamation jurisdictions.

 Are you a resident of Massachusetts and have been the victim of false and malicious online attacks?
-Contact the online defamation removal attorneys of Minc Law now!
+Contact the internet defamation removal attorneys of Minc Law now!
 At Minc Law, we’re here to fight for your reputation.
 It’s time to take back your online presence and craft your own narrative.

 In our tenure as online defamation removal attorneys, we boast a nearly 100% online defamation removal and takedown rate, have secured the swift and effective removal of over 25,000 pieces of defamatory online content, and litigated in over 19 states and 3 countries.
 And, we charge a flat, reasonable fee.